 - a.
 Planning matters may be contentious and it is important to ensure that comments submitted remain fair and balanced.
 Members must declare an interest and not become involved in planning applications that relate to them, their family, associates or neighbours. - b.
-On receipt of a the notification of a planning application from the District Council, the Clerk forwards the details to councillors via email.
-If the response deadline falls prior to the next meeting, the Clerk will request an extension from the Local Planning Authority. - A list of current applications will be included for discussion on the agenda for each meeting.
+On receipt of a the notification of a planning application from the District Council, the Clerk will forward the details to councillors via email.
+If the response deadline falls prior to the next meeting, the Clerk will request an extension from the Local Planning Authority. - c.
+A list of current applications will be included for discussion on the agenda for each meeting.
 The Clerk will send the council's comments to the Local Plannig Authority. - d.
-If it is not possible for the Council to make a decision at a meeting, the Council may decide to use the Clerk's delegated power to send a response on its behalf. - The decision to use the Clerk's delegated power shall be agreed by a majority of the council. - ii.
+If it is not possible for the Council to make a decision at a meeting, the Council may decide to use the Clerk's delegated power to send a response on its behalf. - i.
+The decision to use the Clerk's delegated power shall be agreed by a majority of the council. - ii.
 Councillors shall forward their comments to the Clerk. - iii.
 The Clerk will formulate a response based on the councillors' comments, and send to Council for approval. - iv.
-Upon receipt of approval of the comments, the Clerk will send these comments to the Local Planning Authority.
+Upon receipt of approval of the comments, the Clerk will send these comments to the Local Planning Authority. - v.
+All documentation in this process shall be retained until the decision has been ratified. - vi.
+The decision shall be ratifed at the next Council meeting.